Stock Cost Basis

 Identifying good investment opportunities isn't an easy task.
 In fact, it is a very complex topic, and there are many books written on this subject.

-If you wish to dive deep into this topic, check out the Earnings Per Share ratio and Earnings Per Share Growth.
+If you wish to dive deep into this topic, check out the Price to Earnings ratio, Earnings Per Share ratio and Earnings Per Share Growth.

 If you are looking for more in-depth tools for investors, the Calcopolis team has you covered.
 Visit our investing calculators category for more tools.